You Can Save Money by Understanding the Fees and Costs When Buying and Selling Real Estate

-Pay attention to closing costs and others fees to save money when you close on real estate
+Pay attention to closing costs, junk fees, and others fees to save money when you close on real estate

-Most people have relatively few opportunities to learn the ins and outs of purchasing and selling real estate.
-Between the viewings, inspections, meetings, and paperwork, it is not difficult to lose sight of what you are paying for and how much you are paying for it.
-Most expenses other than the mortgage are lumped into closing costs, which is what you pay at the end of the process to complete the transaction.
-You can save hundreds to thousands of dollars if you pay attention to these closing costs and understand exactly where your money is going.
+Between the showings, inspections, and paperwork, it's easy to lose sight of how much you are paying for various things when buying and selling real estate.
+Most expenses are lumped into closing costs, which is what you pay at the end of the process to complete the transaction.
+You can save a lot of money if you pay attention to closing costs and understand exactly where your money is going.

 What Are Closing Costs?

-The term "closing costs" refers to the total cost of several dozen possible expenses related to buying and financing real estate that are paid at closing, the meeting where final signatures and final payments are obtained.
-These expenses, in turn, can be classified either as "recurring" or "nonrecurring."
+The term "closing costs" refers to the total cost of several dozen possible expenses related to buying and selling real estate that are paid at closing, the meeting where final signatures and final payments are obtained.
+These expenses, in turn, can be classified either as recurring or nonrecurring.

 Recurring Closing Costs

 Recurring closing costs include real estate taxes, homeowners' insurance, and private mortgage insurance.
-This type of cost is paid not just at the time of closing, but every month thereafter as well.
+This type of cost is paid not just at the time of closing, but every month thereafter.
 They may have to be paid in advance at the time of purchase, a process also known as putting the funds in escrow.
 This is done by depositing the funds into an account so they will be available to cover future expenses.
 It could also be necessary to pay interest in advance to cover the first several days or weeks in your new home depending upon your closing date.